gecko984/supervenn/README.md

 #### Change other parameters
 Other arguments can be found in the docstring to the function.
 They include bars colors and positions and reordering algorithm parameters.

+### Algorithm used to minimize gaps
+If there are are no more than 8 chunks, the optimal permutation is found with exhaustive search (you can increase this limit up to 12 using the `max_bruteforce_size` argument).
+For greater chunk counts, a randomized quasi-greedy algorithm is applied.
+The description of the algorithm can be found in the docstring to `supervenn._algorithms` module.

 ### Less trivial examples: